flare-foundation/docs/docs/infra/data/deploying.md

 The `PriceSubmitter` contract is deployed at the fixed address `0x1000000000000000000000000000000000000003`.
 All the other contracts are available as read methods on the `PriceSubmitter` contract.
-You should periodically check for updates to have up to date information.
+Periodically check for updates to have up to date information.
 Any important updates and contract changes will be broadcasted to the community.

 ### Where can I browse the source code and documentation for contracts?